NETyENeTA/FoodIsh/readme.md

 Hello this is my project, and this is development way, or dev branch.
+Some new, still Things are Old.